Insights on the current semi-leptonic $B$-decay discrepancies -- and how $B_s \to \mu^+ \mu^- \gamma$ can help

-In this section, we put to work the considerations made in Secs.~\ref{sec:Bsmmy_exp}-\ref{sec:Bsmmy_th} and use them to infer the NP sensitivity of a measurement of $\mc B(\Bsmmy)$ at high $q^2$ with the partially reconstructed method \cite{Dettori:2016zff}.
-For clarity, the main conclusions of Secs.~\ref{sec:Bsmmy_exp}-\ref{sec:Bsmmy_th} are that: {\em (i)} we may assume a theory uncertainty on $\mc B(\Bsmmy)$ around 6\%, dominated by FFs.
-This uncertainty relies on $V_{\perp,\parallel}$ in our $q^2$ range of interest being determined with an accuracy of 5\% or less, and $T_{\perp,\parallel}$ with no more than a 20\% accuracy; {\em (ii)} the theory error is actually negligible with respect to the experimental error.
+\Subsection{Outlook on $\Bsmmy$ as a probe to NP} In this section, we put to work the considerations made in Secs.~\ref{sec:Bsmmy_exp}-\ref{sec:Bsmmy_th} and use them to infer the NP sensitivity of a measurement of $\mc B(\Bsmmy)$ at high $q^2$ with the partially reconstructed method \cite{Dettori:2016zff}.
+For clarity, the main conclusions of Secs.~\ref{sec:Bsmmy_exp}-\ref{sec:Bsmmy_th} are that: {\em (i)}~we may assume a {\em theory} uncertainty on $\mc B(\Bsmmy)$ of about 10-12\%, dominated by FFs.
+This uncertainty can be understood intuitively, because FFs contribute quadratically to the BR, and their uncertainty is dominated by $V_{\perp,\parallel}$, that in our $q^2$ range of interest is determined with an accuracy of 5\% or less.
+As discussed in the previous section, other sources of theory uncertainties, including the $T_{\perp,\parallel}$ error, the dependence on $\delta C_7$, and broad charmonium, are subdominant;\footnote{These considerations are illustrated by the predictions in eq.~(\ref{eq:BR_3scenarios}) to follow.} {\em (ii)}~the theory error is actually negligible with respect to the experimental error.
 The latter is difficult to infer with any confidence.
 Hereafter, we consider the case where it is dominated by sheer statistics, which may be a safe and not unrealistic assumption (see Sec. \ref{sec:Bsmmy_exp} for details).

 As regards the assumed NP shifts we focus on two scenarios, referred to as ``real $\delta C_{9,10}$'' and ``complex $\delta C_{LL}$'', and corresponding to the first two entries of \reftab{tab:NP-scenarios}.
 In either of the two cases, the shift is assumed to be LFU,\footnote{In principle, the minimal assumption is light-lepton universality, as highlighted by the $^{\uemu}$ index in \reftab{tab:NP-scenarios}.
 However, the case of full lepton universality, denoted as LFU without further qualifications, is not currently distinguishable from the former.} hence we drop the flavour index hereafter.
 Note that we do not consider other logically possible scenarios, to which the \Bsmmy sensitivity is either too small---e.g. scenarios involving $C_7$---or is similar to the real-$\delta C_{9,10}$ and complex-$\delta C_{LL}$ scenarios we focus on.